parnotfar/caddie-csv-tools/docs/usage.md

 - Clean exit when pressing 'q' in `less` or other pagers
 - Professional user experience with no ugly error messages

+**NEW in v1.6 - Complete Error Protection:**
+- Fixed remaining broken pipe error in empty result sets
+- All print statements now protected from pager exit scenarios
+- Robust error handling for all query output types

 **Examples:**
 ```bash
 # Force use of less